 The reality: Deep domain knowledge, institutional memory, and leadership skills become more valuable when AI handles tactical work.
 The senior person who can direct AI strategy for an entire department is extraordinarily valuable.
 Your decades of experience are exactly what's needed to ask the right questions and avoid the right mistakes.

 Your antidote: Position yourself as the person who knows what questions to ask — not the person who types the answers.
 Your judgment is the moat.
+For age-specific strategies and reassurance, see our guide on AI anxiety for older adults.

 The Cognitive Distortions Behind AI Imposter Syndrome